Ruby Queen Beet (60 Days)

 Sweet flavored, deep red, globe-shaped variety, with short dark green tops.
-A popular variety in the northeast, this 1957 All-America Selections Winner was rated by a panel of garden writers as one of the dozen top all-time vegetable varieties.
+The Ruby Queen Beet is a popular variety in the northeast.
+This 1957 All-America Selections Winner was rated by a panel of garden writers as one of the dozen top all-time vegetable varieties.

 Germination: 5-10 days